Bruiser (bull): 2018 Season

-Season 2019
+2019 Season

-Bruiser’s first out for 2019 was at the PRCA’s San Antonio Stock Show and Rodeo in San Antonio, Texas in February where he bucked off Tristan Mize in a regular round and was marked 45 points.
-He returned for the Championship Round of the event where 4-time PRCA World Champion Bull Rider J.W.
+Bruiser's first out for 2019 was at the PRCA's San Antonio Stock Show and Rodeo in San Antonio, Texas, in February where he bucked off Tristan Mize in a regular round and was marked 45 points.
+He returned for the Championship Round of the event where four-time PRCA World Champion bull rider J.W.
 Harris rode him for 92.50 points to win the event.
 Bruiser was marked 45.50 points in this outing.
-He next bucked on March 15 at a PBR Touring Pro Division in Belton, Texas where he bucked off Dusty Craig and was marked 45.50 points.
+He next bucked on March 15 at a PBR Touring Pro Division in Belton, Texas, where he bucked off Dusty Craig and was marked 45.50 points.

-His next out was at the PBR Unleash the Beast Series event in Sioux Falls, South Dakota in April where he bucked off Ezekiel Mitchell in Round 1 and was marked 45 points.
+His next out was at the PBR Unleash the Beast Series event in Sioux Falls, South Dakota, in April where he bucked off Ezekiel Mitchell in Round 1 and was marked 45 points.
 He returned for the events Championship Round and bucked off Ryan Dirteater and was marked 46.75 points.
-Bruiser then bucked at the PBR UTB event in Billings, Montana the next weekend and bucked off three-time PBR World Champion Silvano Alves in Round 1 for 45.50 points.
+Bruiser then bucked at the PBR UTB event in Billings, Montana, the next weekend and bucked off three-time PBR World Champion Silvano Alves in Round 1 for 45.50 points.
 He returned for the Championship Round and bucked off 2016 PBR World Champion Cooper Davis, also for 45.50 points.
-Two weeks later, Bruiser bucked at the PBR UTB event in Columbus, Ohio where he bucked off Chase Outlaw at the event’s 15/15 Bucking Battle for 45.75 points.
-Three weeks later at the PBR UTB Albuquerque, New Mexico event’s 15/15 Bucking Battle, he bucked off Claudio Montanha Jr. for 45.25 points.
+Two weeks later, Bruiser bucked at the PBR UTB event in Columbus, Ohio, where he bucked off Chase Outlaw at the event's 15/15 Bucking Battle for 45.75 points.
+Three weeks later at the PBR UTB Albuquerque, New Mexico, event's 15/15 Bucking Battle, he bucked off Claudio Montanha Jr. for 45.25 points.

-Bruiser’s first out in the summer of that year was at the PBR UTB event in Cheyenne, Wyoming in July where he bucked off Lucas Divino in the Championship Round for 44 points.
-He next bucked at the PBR UTB Tulsa, Oklahoma event’s 15/15 Bucking Battle in August where Cody Jesus rode him for 90.25 points.
+Bruiser's first out in the summer of that year was at the PBR UTB event in Cheyenne, Wyoming, in July where he bucked off Lucas Divino in the Championship Round for 44 points.
+He next bucked at the PBR UTB Tulsa, Oklahoma, event's 15/15 Bucking Battle in August where Cody Jesus rode him for 90.25 points.
 Bruiser was marked 44 points for this out.
-He then bucked at a few days later at the PRCA’s Caldwell Nite Rodeo in Caldwell, Idaho where he bucked off Adam Lucero for 45.50 points.
+He then bucked at a few days later at the PRCA's Caldwell Nite Rodeo in Caldwell, Idaho, where he bucked off Adam Lucero for 45.50 points.
 He returned for a later round at the rodeo where Ruger Piva rode him for 92 points for the event win.
 Bruiser was marked 45.50 points for this out.
-His next performance just over a week later was at the PBR UTB event in Nashville, Tennessee where he bucked off Dalton Kasel for 45.75 points.
+His next performance just over a week later was at the PBR UTB event in Nashville, Tennessee, where he bucked off Dalton Kasel for 45.75 points.